WSParker/pyPackageEx/README.md

 ```
 git clone https://github.com/WSParker/pyPackageEx
 cd pyPackageEx
-python setup.py develop
+pip install ./
 ```
-Run `python setup.py develop` if you plan to edit this module, otherwise run `pip install ./`.
+If you plan to edit this module, run `python setup.py develop` instead of `pip install ./`.

 ## Usage
 Basically all this package can do is generate Mandelbrot sets and plot them.